of Sights: 15

 1) Villa of the Mysteries (must see)

-The Villa of the Mysteries is one of the most well known buildings in the historic area around Mount Vesuvius.
-It is not situated within Pompei itself, lying around 500 metres northwest of the main city.
-Believed to be a suburban villa, which were commonplace in Roman times, it can easily be reached on foot from the centre of Pompei.
-Admission into the city centre will usually allow access to the villa, as well as the nearby settlement of Herculaneum.
+The Villa of the Mysteries is one of the most well-known buildings in the historic area around Mount Vesuvius.
+It is not situated within the city walls of Pompeii itself, but lies around 500 meters northwest of the main city boundaries.
+Believed to be a suburban villa, of a type that was commonplace in Roman times, it can easily be reached on foot from the archaeological centre of Pompeii.

-The frescoes in the dining hall appear to show some form of ritual, although nobody is certain of its purpose.
-One theory suggests the woman pictured in the frescoes is being inducted into the cult of Dionysus.
-An alternative idea put forward is that the paintings show an ancient marriage ritual.
-The dining hall also features well preserved serving areas, which may have been used to make wine and olive oil.
+The frescoes in this dining hall appear to show some form of ritual, although nobody is completely certain of its true purpose.
+One leading theory suggests that the woman pictured in the frescoes is being inducted into the mystery cult of Dionysus, the Greek god of wine.
+An alternative idea put forward by scholars is that the paintings illustrate a traditional ancient marriage ritual.

-The frescoes in the dining hall appear to show some form of ritual, although nobody is certain of its purpose.
-One theory suggests the woman pictured in the frescoes is being inducted into the cult of Dionysus.
-An alternative idea put forward is that the paintings show an ancient marriage ritual.
-The dining hall also features well preserved serving areas, which may have been used to make wine and olive oil.
+The frescoes in this dining hall appear to show some form of ritual, although nobody is completely certain of its true purpose.
+One leading theory suggests that the woman pictured in the frescoes is being inducted into the mystery cult of Dionysus, the Greek god of wine.
+An alternative idea put forward by scholars is that the paintings illustrate a traditional ancient marriage ritual.

 2) Forum Baths

-The Forum Baths are one of four bath houses discovered in the ruined city of Pompei.
-Along with the Central, Stabian and Suburban Baths, they have given a fascinating insight into the importance of public baths in Roman life.
+The Forum Baths are one of four bathhouses discovered in the ruined city of Pompeii.
+Along with the Central, Stabian, and Suburban Baths, they have provided fascinating insight into the importance of public baths in Roman life.
 With little in the way of bathing facilities found inside private dwellings, it appears that bathing in these buildings would have been a daily ritual for many citizens.
-The Forum Baths were not the largest or most decorated in the city, but survived the 62 AD earthquake relatively unscathed, and as a result were the only baths still in use when the city was destroyed.
+The Forum Baths were not the largest or most decorated in the city, but they survived the earthquake of 62 AD relatively unscathed and, as a result, were the only public baths fully back in use when the city was destroyed.

 3) Macellum (Provision Market)

-The Macellum of Pompei was built alongside the Forum, in order to provide further space for the city’s growing central market.
-The existing building was constructed in approximately 130 BC, replacing the original macellum building.
-Built around a central courtyard, the north and south sides both hold twelve separate units for the sale of foodstuffs.
+The Provision Market of Pompeii was built alongside the Forum to provide further space for the city’s growing central market.
+The existing building was constructed in approximately 130 BC, replacing the original market building.
+Built around a central courtyard, the complex features various specialized units for the sale of foodstuffs, including a row of twelve internal shops lining its southern side.

-Upon discovering the large, columned building, archaeologists at first believed it to be a pantheon – a central temple for the worship of many gods.
-It was only after the discovery of fish bones and jarred fruits underneath the ash that it became clear this building was used as a market.
-It is believed that permanent stalls were set up on the north side, hidden for much of the day from the sun.
-These stores sold fruit, nuts and bread, amongst other things.
-The stalls on the south side were used by local traders to sell meat and fish.
-There is a well in the centre of the courtyard, which was used by vendors to clean and gut fish.
+Upon discovering the large, columned building, archaeologists at first believed it to be a pantheon — a central temple for the worship of many gods.
+It was only after the discovery of fish bones and jarred fruits underneath the ash that it became clear this building had been used as a market.
+It is believed that permanent stalls were set up on the north side, opening outward to the street, where they were shaded from the sun for much of the day.
+These shops sold fruit, nuts, and bread, among other things.
+At the southeast corner of the complex, a specialized hall was used by local traders to sell meat and fish on marble counters.
+In the centre of the courtyard stood a circular arrangement of columns around a shallow pool and drain, which vendors used to clean and gut fish.

-The Macellum had three entrances – the southern entrance is notable for the checkerboard patterned wall adjacent to it.
-It is considered to be the finest quality wall constructed during the Roman era of Pompei.
-At the back of the market, there is a mysterious room, which was used as a shrine.
+The market had three entrances.
+The southern entrance is notable for the checkerboard-patterned wall adjacent to it, considered one of the finest-quality walls constructed during the Roman era of Pompeii.
+At the back of the market, there is a mysterious room that was used as a shrine.
 There has been much debate over the paintings and statues found there.
-The latest and most widely accepted theory is that they depict Emperor Augustus Caesar, as well as local figures that commanded respect within the town.
+The latest and most widely accepted theory is that they depict Emperor Augustus Caesar, as well as local figures who commanded respect within the town.

-Upon discovering the large, columned building, archaeologists at first believed it to be a pantheon – a central temple for the worship of many gods.
-It was only after the discovery of fish bones and jarred fruits underneath the ash that it became clear this building was used as a market.
-It is believed that permanent stalls were set up on the north side, hidden for much of the day from the sun.
-These stores sold fruit, nuts and bread, amongst other things.
-The stalls on the south side were used by local traders to sell meat and fish.
-There is a well in the centre of the courtyard, which was used by vendors to clean and gut fish.
+Upon discovering the large, columned building, archaeologists at first believed it to be a pantheon — a central temple for the worship of many gods.
+It was only after the discovery of fish bones and jarred fruits underneath the ash that it became clear this building had been used as a market.
+It is believed that permanent stalls were set up on the north side, opening outward to the street, where they were shaded from the sun for much of the day.
+These shops sold fruit, nuts, and bread, among other things.
+At the southeast corner of the complex, a specialized hall was used by local traders to sell meat and fish on marble counters.
+In the centre of the courtyard stood a circular arrangement of columns around a shallow pool and drain, which vendors used to clean and gut fish.

-The Macellum had three entrances – the southern entrance is notable for the checkerboard patterned wall adjacent to it.
-It is considered to be the finest quality wall constructed during the Roman era of Pompei.
-At the back of the market, there is a mysterious room, which was used as a shrine.
+The market had three entrances.
+The southern entrance is notable for the checkerboard-patterned wall adjacent to it, considered one of the finest-quality walls constructed during the Roman era of Pompeii.
+At the back of the market, there is a mysterious room that was used as a shrine.
 There has been much debate over the paintings and statues found there.
-The latest and most widely accepted theory is that they depict Emperor Augustus Caesar, as well as local figures that commanded respect within the town.
+The latest and most widely accepted theory is that they depict Emperor Augustus Caesar, as well as local figures who commanded respect within the town.

 4) Temple of Jupiter

-The Temple of Jupiter sits at the northern end of the Forum, a large open space once used as a market place.
+The Temple of Jupiter sits at the northern end of the Forum, a large open space once used as a marketplace.
 Also known as the Capitolium, it was a place of worship for Jupiter, the Roman ruler of the Gods and protector of Rome.
 Temples dedicated to Jupiter were considered the centres of Roman religion.
-This temple, built in the mid 2nd century BC, marked the passing of Pompei into the Roman Empire.
-Pompei was originally a Greek settlement, and was later ruled by the Samnites.
-Originally occupied by Romans in 310 BC, it maintained a degree of autonomy, with many Greek gods worshipped more fervently than those followed in Rome.
+This temple, built in the mid-2nd century BC, marked the passing of Pompeii into the Roman sphere of influence.
+Pompeii was originally founded by the indigenous Oscan people, and was later ruled by the Samnites.
+Even after forming an alliance with Rome in 310 BC, it maintained a high degree of autonomy, with Hellenistic culture and Greek gods worshipped more fervently than those followed in Rome.

-A failed revolt in 89 BC led to a more forceful implementation of Roman language, culture and law in Pompei.
+A failed revolt in 89 BC led to a more forceful implementation of Roman language, culture, and law in Pompeii.
 This saw Jupiter become the town’s highest God, and his temple the centre of Pompeian worship.
 It later also became a place of worship for Juno and Minerva, who together with Jupiter formed the Capitoline Triad of Gods.
-The temple dominates one side of the forum, and is built in traditional Italic style, with a cella at the centre housing statues of the Capitoline Triad.
-A bronze bust of Jupiter can be seen at the northern end of the temple.
+The temple dominates one side of the forum, and is built in traditional Italic style, with an inner sanctuary at the centre housing statues of the Capitoline Triad.
+A colossal marble head of Jupiter can be seen at the northern end of the temple.
 A chamber below the temple housed sacrificial offerings and the city’s treasury.

-A failed revolt in 89 BC led to a more forceful implementation of Roman language, culture and law in Pompei.
+A failed revolt in 89 BC led to a more forceful implementation of Roman language, culture, and law in Pompeii.
 This saw Jupiter become the town’s highest God, and his temple the centre of Pompeian worship.
 It later also became a place of worship for Juno and Minerva, who together with Jupiter formed the Capitoline Triad of Gods.
-The temple dominates one side of the forum, and is built in traditional Italic style, with a cella at the centre housing statues of the Capitoline Triad.
-A bronze bust of Jupiter can be seen at the northern end of the temple.
+The temple dominates one side of the forum, and is built in traditional Italic style, with an inner sanctuary at the centre housing statues of the Capitoline Triad.
+A colossal marble head of Jupiter can be seen at the northern end of the temple.
 A chamber below the temple housed sacrificial offerings and the city’s treasury.

 5) Forum (must see)

-It is safe to assume that the Forum was at one time the centre of Pompei.
-It stands on the junction of two Roman roads, linking Pompei with Naples and the nearby settlement of Stabiae.
-However, within the preserved ruins of the city, the Forum is found towards the outskirts.
-This is believed to be due to large scale development in the 2nd century BC, which moved the city centre away from the Forum.
+It is accurate to state that the Forum was the permanent centre of public life in Pompeii.
+It stood near the junction of major urban roads, linking Pompeii with Naples and the nearby settlement of Stabiae.
+Within the preserved ruins of the city, the Forum remains firmly integrated into the southwestern quadrant of the urban grid.
+This is due to large-scale development in the 2nd century BC, which permanently formalised, paved, and expanded the square, cementing it as the city’s civic, commercial, and religious core right up until the eruption.

-Now a square of grass, the Forum area appears to have undergone many changes during the history of Pompei.
-Prior to the earthquake in 62 AD, the floor was receiving an upgrade – it is still partially paved with travertine.
-It is thought that a market was held in the middle of the open space.
-There are also a number of marble bases missing the statues that should sit upon them, and a half finished suggestum – the Roman equivalent of a soapbox for public speaking.
+Now an open, hard-packed archaeological plaza, the Forum area appears to have undergone many changes during the history of Pompeii.
+Prior to the earthquake of 62 AD, the floor was receiving an extensive upgrade, and it is still partially paved with fine white travertine stone.
+It is thought that a vibrant daily market was held in the middle of the open space.
+There are also a number of marble and tuff bases where statues once stood, as well as a half-finished suggestum — the Roman equivalent of a soapbox for public speaking.

-It is safe to assume that the Forum was at one time the centre of Pompei.
-It stands on the junction of two Roman roads, linking Pompei with Naples and the nearby settlement of Stabiae.
-However, within the preserved ruins of the city, the Forum is found towards the outskirts.
-This is believed to be due to large scale development in the 2nd century BC, which moved the city centre away from the Forum.
+It is accurate to state that the Forum was the permanent centre of public life in Pompeii.
+It stood near the junction of major urban roads, linking Pompeii with Naples and the nearby settlement of Stabiae.
+Within the preserved ruins of the city, the Forum remains firmly integrated into the southwestern quadrant of the urban grid.
+This is due to large-scale development in the 2nd century BC, which permanently formalised, paved, and expanded the square, cementing it as the city’s civic, commercial, and religious core right up until the eruption.

-Now a square of grass, the Forum area appears to have undergone many changes during the history of Pompei.
-Prior to the earthquake in 62 AD, the floor was receiving an upgrade – it is still partially paved with travertine.
-It is thought that a market was held in the middle of the open space.
-There are also a number of marble bases missing the statues that should sit upon them, and a half finished suggestum – the Roman equivalent of a soapbox for public speaking.
+Now an open, hard-packed archaeological plaza, the Forum area appears to have undergone many changes during the history of Pompeii.
+Prior to the earthquake of 62 AD, the floor was receiving an extensive upgrade, and it is still partially paved with fine white travertine stone.
+It is thought that a vibrant daily market was held in the middle of the open space.
+There are also a number of marble and tuff bases where statues once stood, as well as a half-finished suggestum — the Roman equivalent of a soapbox for public speaking.

 6) Forum Granary (storage of artifacts)